mfrans1/mfrans1.github.io/_pages/JetLag.md

 We're still working on it, but we expect to release several beta products by August 2022.
 These products will be based on the MERRA-2 reanalysis and will include:<br>

 * A jet segment ('jegment') data set with labeled, non injective subtropical and polar front features;
-* A jet coordinate data set
+* A jet coordinate data set (injective subtropical and polar front axes)

 Other products will be released over time, including products for the ERAi reanalysis and for CMIP6 model runs.<br>
 Contact us (see below) if you are interested in a product that is not available.<br>